Bio — Long Form

 Louis Lou Dawson with wife Lisa and son Louis, Alpbach, Austria 2008.

 In the early 1980s Dawson began his career in outdoor media with the publication of his first book.
-Since then, magazines have published numerous articles by Dawson, and six of his books have been in print.
+Since then, magazines have published numerous articles by Dawson, six of his books have been in print, and he published his memoir, Avalanche Dreams, in 2024.
 Dawson presently works as a writer, professional blogger, public speaker, website designer, and digital content creator (both words and graphics).
 In a word, Dawson is a generalist.
 He is incredibly talented in skills ranging from skiing to mechanics, and enjoys applying his skills to the multifaceted challenges of outdoor recreation in all forms, including the communication side.
 Dawson lives with his wife in Colorado.

 PROFESSIONAL EXPERIENCE